-To effectively support system-level innovation in a competitive environment, it is recommended to set up a coordination centre, responsible for planning, steering and implementing joint activities of PROs in areas such as consumer awareness raising, basic research (e.g. new recycling technologies) and waste collection on a broader level.
+To effectively support system-level innovation competitive environment, in а it is recommended to set up a coordination centre, planning, responsible for steering and implementing joint activities of PROs in areas such as consumer awareness raising, basic research (e.g. new recycling technologies) and waste collection on a broader level.